EBjerrum/scikit-mol/docs/index.md

 Currently, we are working on fixing some deprecation warnings, it's not the most exciting work, but it's important to maintain a little.
 Later on we need to go over the scikit-learn compatibility and update to some of their newer features on their estimator classes.
 We're also brewing on some feature enhancements and tests, such as new fingerprints and a more versatile standardizer.

-There are more information about how to contribute to the project in [CONTRIBUTING]()
+There are more information about how to contribute to the project in [CONTRIBUTING](https://scikit-mol.readthedocs.io/en/latest/contributing/)

 ## BUGS

 Probably still, please check issues at GitHub and report there

-## Contributors:
+## Contributors

 Scikit-Mol has been developed as a community effort with contributions from people from many different companies, consortia, foundations and academic institutions.